-MYRTLE BEACH — Horry County police charged Longs man in connection with his girlfriend reporting that he threatened and assaulted her when she tried to break up with him, according to a police report.
+MYRTLE BEACH — Horry County police charged a 34-year-old man in connection with a 14-year-old girl reporting she had a relationship with him, according to a police report.

 Contact TONYA ROOT at 444-1723 or follow her at Twitter.com/tonyaroot.